Automate4U Logo

 Keep pricing, commitments, and exceptions under human oversight.

-Pricing, lead-time commitments, and custom quotes can require staff approval before the customer sees a final answer.
+Pricing, lead-time commitments, substitutions, margin exceptions, and custom quotes can require staff approval before the customer sees a final answer.

 Low-confidence answers, stale data, or mismatched customer records are escalated instead of guessed.